SafetyFlux/mc-random-gravity-changer/README.md

 - [Cloth Config API](https://modrinth.com/mod/cloth-config)

 ## Todo
-- Create an icon for pack.png (and for this project page).
 - Add screenshots to this project page.
 - Add a check which verifies the correct mods are installed.
-- Prevent the data pack from picking the same direction twice in a row.
 - Add settings for the following:
   - Time between gravity changes.
   - Directions to include/exclude.